Vaginal Discharge: When to see a doctor?

 Thick and White

-Thick white discharge along with other symptoms like itching, burning and irritation is probably due to yeast infection.
+Thick white discharge along with other symptoms like itching, burning and irritation is probably due to a yeast infection.
 Otherwise it is normal discharge.
 There may be an increase in thick, white discharge before and after the period.

 Yellow